Prajith-jose007/trr-dutch-crm/README.md

-# Dutch CRM - Customer Relationship Management
+git pull# Dutch CRM - Customer Relationship Management

 This project is a Customer Relationship Management (CRM) application built with Next.js, React, and Tailwind CSS.
 It is designed to manage customers, deals, bookings, and more.